 Undertaking audits to assess supplier compliance with the Code and contractual obligations relating to modern slavery; and

-This statement has been approved on behalf of the LSL Group by the LSL Board on 28th May 2021.
+This statement has been approved on behalf of the LSL Group and the Subsidiaries by the LSL Board on 27th May 2022.

 David Stewart, Group Chief Executive Officer on behalf of LSL Property Services plc and its Subsidiaries.

 IT, accountancy, insurance, legal, marketing, consultancy and recruitment services